Updated January 13, 2022

 What should you do about your former house?
-Before you can completely settle into a new house and life, you have some decisions to make about the home you'll leave behind.
+Before you can ultimately settle into a new place and life, you have some decisions to make about the home you’ll leave behind.
 Depending on the timing and the real estate market, selling your home could be the best option.
-However, if the market isn't ideal—and you want to explore ways to make more money on your former home—turning it into a rental could be more profitable.
+However, if the market isn’t ideal—and you want to explore ways to make more money on your former home—turning it into a rental could be more profitable.

 When Selling Is the Best Option